Operation Gisela: Intruder history

-German air doctrine had seen little need for the development of an nocturnal night air defence system and the Luftwaffe concentrated on the offensive use of air power.
+German air doctrine had seen little need for the development of a nocturnal night air defence system and the Luftwaffe concentrated on the offensive use of air power.
 The failure of the Luftwaffe in the Battle of Britain in 1940 ended hopes for an early conclusion of the war.
 Faced with German domination of the continent, the only weapon the British could use to exert immediate military pressure on Germany was the night bombing operations of RAF Bomber Command.
 Bomber Command had been forced to operate at night since December 1939 and the Battle of the Heligoland Bight when debilitating losses in daylight forced the RAF to abandon these operations.
 These raids, though inaccurate and wholly ineffective, were causing embarrassment to the Commander-in-Chief of the Luftwaffe and the second most powerful man in Germany, Reichsmarschall (Imperial Marshal) Hermann Göring, who had once boasted "You may call me Meyer" if enemy bombers ever flew over Germany.
 He ordered the creation a new force set up on 26 June 1940, to combat the night raids.

 Göring appointed a respected and experienced pilot, Geschwaderkommodore (Wing Commander) Wolfgang Falck to develop a new organisation and consequently Falck founded Nachtjagdgeschwader 1 (Night Fighter Wing 1 or NJG 1).
 Within a year four more Geschwader (Wings) were founded; Nachtjagdgeschwader 2 (NJG 2), Nachtjagdgeschwader 3 (NJG 3), and Nachtjagdgeschwader 4 (NJG 4).
 All of these units were in existence by April 1941.
 To improve the management of the expanding night fighter force, the Erste Nachtjagd Division (1st Night Fighter Division) was established on 17 July 1940, commanded by Oberst (Colonel) Josef Kammhuber.
 An aggressive commander, Kammhuber founded the Fernnachtjagd, or long-range night fighter intruder force.
 The nucleus of this force was derived from I./NJG 2 which would remain the only intruder unit.